evolutionphil/AboPlayerTV-master/replit.md

-# Abo IPTV - Tizen TV Application
+# ASA IPTV - Tizen TV Application

 ## Overview
 This is a Tizen TV IPTV application that provides live TV streaming, movies, series, and other entertainment content.
 The application is designed for Samsung Tizen TVs and LG WebOS TVs.